ram19890/premnathenterprises.com/docs/gentoo.md

 ### **Partition**

-    Let's use 128GB SSD for the installation, with 3 partitions sda1(F32)(boot),sda2(swap) and sda3(ext4)(root).
+> Let's use 128GB SSD for the installation, with 3 partitions sda1(F32)(boot),sda2(swap) and sda3(ext4)(root).
 Partition them to your liking but the above stays manditory.

 * We should be using the uefi based GPT for boot partition
-* But disable SECURE BOOT on BIOS as it m   ay interfere with the installation
+* But disable SECURE BOOT on BIOS as it may interfere with the installation